ONSdigital/ons-ppt/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 In reality, guidelines may encourage code-reviews to focus on style over more fundamental problems with the code.
 They have the potential to detract from assessment of whether the code is making the best use of a given language.

 The notion of style goes beyond simple spacing or capitalisation.
-In the same way that knowing and using common idioms such as 'over the moon' or 'cold feet' make you seem like a more fluent speaker of English, a part of being fluent in a programming language is being able to write 'idiomatic' code.
-Idiomatic stands for 'using, containing, or denoting expressions that are natural to a native speaker'.
-In Python, idiomatic approaches to writing code are commonly referred to as 'pythonic'.
+It also includes writing code in a way that feels natural and familiar to others who use the language.

 This might mean simplifying complex and perhaps hard to read patterns into a simpler, but well established alternative.
 For example, the pieces of code below are equivalent: